laurenthebertdufresne/laurenthebertdufresne.github.io/_pages/publications.md

 ## Peer-reviewed articles:

+*   The Symptoms at the Center: Examining the Comorbidity of Posttraumatic Stress Disorder, Generalized Anxiety Disorder, and Depression with Network Analysis.
+    Matthew Price, Alison Legrand, Zoe Brier, and **Laurent Hébert-Dufresne** Journal of Psychiatric Research  (_In press_)

 *  Edge fires drive the shape and stability of tropical forests
     **Laurent Hébert-Dufresne**, A. Pellegrini, U. Bhat, S. Redner, S. Pacala and A. Berdahl
     Ecology Letters 21: 794–803 (2018)